Discover our historic lighthouse and other landmarks.

 This unusual looking boat could have the most important job in our fleet!
 It is a fully-enclosed survival vessel designed to give tanker crew a safe exit, offering protection from burning oil and dangerous gases.
 The lifeboat is designed for ships or offshore installations.
 Its hatches hermetically seal and special features include a compressed-air passenger breathing system and a seawater pump to spray the entire boat for cooling.
 The lifeboat will even right itself after turning 360 degrees.
 It is owned and operated by the Sydney Institute of TAFE Marine Technology Centre and is used for training.

-NOTE: The Lighthouse's lantern room and balcony are off limits due to safety concerns.
+NOTE: The Lighthouse's lantern room and balcony arecurrently off-limits due to safety concerns.
+These issues will be resolved as soon as possible.
 By 1874 many ships had run aground at Cape Bowling Green.
 This low sandy spit south of Townsville, Queensland, was in dire need of a lighthouse to help ships serving North Queensland ports.
 The lighthouse was built from local hardwood and clad with iron plates imported from Britain.
 Staffed by a keeper and three assistants, it was moved twice when threatened by the sea.
 When an automatic acetylene light was installed in 1920 (operated by a sun valve), the lighthouse was de-staffed.
 In 1987, it was replaced by a modern tower.
 It was transported to the museum in 1994, re-erected on our North Wharf and fitted with the type of clockwork and kerosene mechanism used in 1913.
 Free guided tours operate daily - check times at the ticket desk in the museum foyer.

 More information and specifications (PDF, 202kb)